Opportunity Just Ahead...

 - Association of Cooperative Counselling Therapists (ACCT) , a self-regulating professional association, provides guidance to help members maintain high standards of competence and professional conduct.
-Registered Therapeutic Counsellor (RTC), is the entry-level designation.
+Registered Therapeutic Counsellor (RTC), is the entry-level designation, (100 hours of direct client contact required).
 Accredited Counsellor (AC), applies to counsellors practicing in Ontario and Nova Scotia.
 Student membership is also available.
 Go to the website: http://acctcounsellor.com for the details on membership criteria and fees.
 ACCT does not require a qualifying exam

 Criteria for membership and fees are posted on the website: www.ccpcp.ca KCPC graduates are exempted from taking their qualifying exam when applying for membership.

 Acquiring professional recognition is as simple as that...
 You put in the effort to earn your Diploma of Applied Psychology and Counselling, and KCPC stands behind you as you take the first steps toward an exciting career as a professional counsellor.